Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <details>
     <summary>Walkthrough</summary>
 <p></p>
+I have done a bit of a bigger write up on this challenge as malware forensics is a whole area in itself.
+I have tried to explaine the thought process and method of getting to an answer.
+<p></p>
 From the hint we can see that we need to find a process and we are looking for malware, so lets start with that, we will use <kbd>pstree</kbd> however any process listing option will work.
 The command looks like this:
 <p></p>